 These topos are constantly getting more information and updates, and they are the most comprehensive topos of Alcañiz there is!

 The topos are made and maintained by the local climbing club Montaña Montañeros del Bajo Aragón and Mikael Uponen who's one of the active developers of the area.
-From the subscription income of these topos 50% goes straight to the local climbing club to support them with developing the area.
+Using these topos supports the local climbing club with their great development work.